NorthernArizonaUniversity/sweet-jumps/README.md

 -------

 1. Integrate Grunt, allowing for watch compilation of assets, linting, and test running.
-2. Also possible with grunt, a cli tast to stub out components.
+2. grunt-init, a cli tast to stub out components.
+3. Convert entire boilerplate to grunt-init template.
-3. Convert main application code to CoffeScript.
+4. Convert main application code to CoffeScript.